turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/choose_your_own_adventure_intro_to_git.markdown

 ## Choose Your Own Adventure Intro to Git

-Today, we're going to introduce [git](https://git-scm.com/), a distributed version control system popular with many software developers.
+Today, we're going to introduce **[git](https://git-scm.com/)**, a distributed version control system popular with many software developers.

-Git is a large system with a lot of specialized features to master, but for now we'd like to focus on 2 things:
+Git is a large system with a lot of specialized features, but for now we'd like to focus on 2 things:

 1. Developing a basic conceptual model of how git works
 2. Developing a practical, easy-to-execute workflow for using